scotch/sphinx-bootstrap/README.rst

 New themes can be created using the `bootstrap customizer <http://twitter.github.com/bootstrap/customize.html>`_

-Once you have created a custom theme include it in that static directory and change the link the @import link.
+Once you have created a custom theme include it in that static directory and change the @import link to include your file.
 If you think the themes is one that others will like.
 Send a pull request.